dgpatelgit/cosmos-sdk/docs/architecture/adr-027-deterministic-protobuf-serialization.md

 ### Decision

 The following encoding scheme is proposed to be used by other ADRs.
-Currently we are using the this ADR to for `SignDoc` serialization.
+Currently we are using this ADR for `SignDoc` serialization.

 ## Specification